 A TASTE OF HEAVEN lifts the veil on the cultural norms of the Black, religious and queer communities to explore Raymond's poignant battle against prejudice, intolerance and homophobia.

-Propelled by eye-popping archival footage of Raymond’s electrifying performances, the documentary captures the social and cultural energy of New Orleans in the Eighties and Nineties.
+A TASTE OF HEAVEN captures the social and cultural energy of New Orleans in the Eighties and Nineties.

-A TASTE OF HEAVEN is a time capsule of the faces and the fashions from the period, driven by the joyous, uplifting, here-and-now spirit of gospel music.
+It’s a time capsule of the faces and fashions from the period, driven by the joyous, uplifting, here-and-now spirit of gospel music and propelled by eye-popping footage of Raymond’s unforgettable performances.

 “The Son of The Sun: For Raymond Myles”